TomPace101/nanopore_diffusion/notes.md

 a request generation request, when run outputs a request file.

-Data cleanup routine
-Like the `cleanup.sh` file I have in other places.
-For each request, keep track of all its output files.
-Store list list, keyed by the request name.
-Keep a history of this, so you can see what old requests are no longer needed, and delete them when desired.
-Or, maybe there are files a request used to create but does not anymore, so they can be deleted as well.

-Actually, this is an example of a generated request.
-You could have a "cleanup" request type, which just delete files if they are present
-(and doesn't complain if they are not).
-A single request could have a list of files to delete.
-You could put a number of such requests in a file.
-And when you want to clean up, just run that request file.
-But do these files clean themselves up?
-Maybe in case of failures, they should not.
-Or maybe failures to delete a file should be fatal so that they can delete themselves if everything was successful to that point.

-Actually, this should be a wrapper request.
-When run, it should delete the output files associated with all of its child requests.
-Recursively, though.
-That is, walk through all the child requests, and delete the output files.
-Also, look for any directories this causes to be empty, and then delete them as well.
-(This makes .keep files important for a reason other than git.)

 Unresolved issues/questions:
 - should Request.run just run all of its children, the way RequestFileListRequest does now?
   There's also some very common stuff for run: redo validation, assure_output_dirs